KisanN-Coding/Python/Dictionary/README.md

 # Dictionary.ipynb — Overview

-This notebook is a beginner-friendly guide to **Python dictionaries**, covering creation, access, modification, and advanced operations with examples.
+This notebook is a guide to **Python dictionaries**, covering creation, access, modification, and advanced operations with examples.

 ---